openzipkin-attic/docker-zipkin/README.md

 additional environment variables to be set:

 * `CASSANDRA_CONTACT_POINTS` -- A comma-separated list of one or more Cassandra nodes listening on port 9042.
+The minimum supported version is 2.2.
 * `STORAGE_PORT_9042_TCP_ADDR` -- A Cassandra node listening on port 9042.
 This
   environment variable is typically set by linking a container running `zipkin-cassandra` as "storage" when you start the container.